13 Best Geckoboard Alternatives in 2026 [Tested by Us]

 For SEO managers, Cyfe offers a built-in keyword ranking tool that allows you to automatically monitor website rankings across Yahoo, Google, and Bing.

-However, Cyfe does not come with any advanced data calculations or organization features, nor can you transfer data to warehouses or other destinations.
+It's not a tool to evaluate based on an active roadmap; it's an affordable, functional tool that does what it does, but isn't keeping pace with the market.
+It also doesn't come with any advanced data calculations or organization features, nor can you transfer data to warehouses or other destinations.

 Key features: